 Your grandfather would greatly benefit from a caregiver who can provide one-on-one attention.
 The hospital is full of people, and yet it can be a very lonely place to stay.
 Endless hours of being alone and staring at a blank wall are not beneficial to anyone’s health—especially not a frail senior.

 A caregiver will brighten your grandfather’s day.
 He will feel cared for, and he will know that he’s not alone.
 The caregiver will sit with him during meals and explain each item on his hospital tray since hospital food does not usually look like homemade meals.
 A caregiver can encourage him to eat well, engage in conversation, and keep his mind active.

-Your mother-in-law suffered a hip fracture and just had surgery.
+Your mother suffered a hip fracture and just had surgery.
 She will now be in the rehabilitative unit of the hospital…possibly for weeks or even months depending upon her progress.
-She is lonely and scared, but there is no way that you can be there to visit every day, or even every few days.
+She is lonely and scared, but there is no way that you can be there to visit every day or even every few days.
 You are alarmed at the changes you see in her health and mental status each time you do visit.